ONSdigital/dp/guides/GETTING_STARTED.md

 # Set up for infrastructure & CI work

-In linking to other guides, there may be mentions of tasks that have already been completed as part of [setting up your mac](#set-up-your-mac-for-development-work), such as AWS or environment key setup.
-You do not need to perform these tasks again.
+:warning: All steps in this section link to private repositories.
+If the links don't work for you, revisit the steps in [setting up your mac](#set-up-your-mac-for-development-work) to ensure you're a member of our Github organization.

+These guides may contain some steps which have already been completed - there is no need to do anything twice, just skip to the next step of the guide.

 ### Infrastructure
 All infrastructure configuration is managed in [dp-setup](https://github.com/ONSdigital/dp-setup) and includes the following pieces of set up: